ColinPanarra/Fitbit_watchfaces/README.md

 Fitbit ionic watch faces I've made for my smartwatch using FITBIT SDK

-<h1>FinalFantasy 7 inspired watchface: <h1/>
+** FinalFantasy 7 inspired watchface: **

 <p>Can cycle through characters with an onClick event.
-Uses fitbit library to keep track of heart rate and has bars to show battery/progress towards goal. <br/></p>
+Uses fitbit library to keep track of heart rate and has bars to show battery/progress towards goal. <br/>
 ![FinalFantasy](FF7_watch/ff7gif.gif)
 <br/>